pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/05-static-experiments-i.rst

 When implementing a static experiment, we do not typically instantiate trials directly;
 we leave that up to the trial maker.
 However, we do need to define a custom trial class that determines the logic for the trial.
 This is done by subclassing PsyNet's ``StaticTrial`` class.
+We'll see an example in a moment.

 When creating our custom subclass, we must implement two methods in particular:

 - ``show_trial`` -
   determines the page that is shown to the participant.
 - ``time_estimate`` -
-  estimates the duration of the trial in seconds.
+  an estimated duration for that class of trials.

 We can achieve further customization if we want by implementing the following: